Skip to content

 🔗 open-meteo.com - free, no sign-up, no API key, no rate limit for basic use.

-• Node.js — fetch is built into Node 18+.
+• Node.js — fetch is built into Node 18+, no new package needed.

 Section 1 - The tool definition and schema